Netflix/go-env/README.md

 }
 ```

-## Custom Unmarshaler
+## Custom Marshaler/Unmarshaler

-There is limited support for dictating how a field should be unmarshaled.
+There is limited support for dictating how a field should be marshaled or unmarshaled.
 The following example
-shows how you could unmarshal from JSON
+shows how you could marshal/unmarshal from JSON

 ```go
 import (